Las Vegas Swimming Pool Accident Lawyer

 Nevada imposes a two-year deadline for victims to file a swimming pool accident lawsuit in Las Vegas, known as the statute of limitations.
 This window of time typically begins to run on the date the accident occurred or when the injury was discovered or should have reasonably been discovered.
 When the accident involves a minor child, the statute of limitations is usually “tolled” or delayed until the victim reaches the age of 18.

 Once this deadline passes, you can no longer pursue a lawsuit.
 As a result, it is usually in your best interest to begin the claims process relatively soon after the accident, but that does not mean that you must settle quickly.
-Instead, a swimming pool accident attorney from Harris & Harris Injury Lawyers will advise you to wait until you reach “maximum medical improvement” (MMI) and can understand the full extent of your losses.
+Instead, a Harris & Harris injury attorney specializing in swimming pool accidents will advise you to wait until you reach “maximum medical improvement” (MMI) and can understand the full extent of your losses.

 Swimming Pool Liability in Nevada